nhsconnect/FHIR-MEDICATIONS-API/index.md

 sidebar: overview_sidebar
 permalink: index.html
 toc: false
-summary: A brief introduction to getting started with the FHIR&reg; APIs.
+summary: A brief introduction to getting started with the API
 ---

 {% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the APIs.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}